 Faith is life lived in the light of His Love!

-I thought that in this little study that I might use - “Ani Ma’amim” - “I believe” - to say what we as Jews should believe.
-For lived in faith is what we should be seeking!
+I thought that in this little study that I might use - “Ani Ma’amim” which means; “I believe” - simply to say that we as Jews - should believe.
+And if we wholeheartedly believe in our faith, then what should you be seeking?

-Sustaining it all is our love and faith in our Elohim, blessed be His Sanctified Name, Who created the Universe in love, Who made every human being regardless of colour, creed or class, in His Image, who lifts us when we fall.
-He forgives us when we fail and asks us to place love at the centre of our moral world: love of neighbour, love of stranger, love of our one and only Creator, Elohim!
+Sustaining it with all our love and faith in our Elohim, , blessed be His Sanctified Name, Who created the Universe in love, Who made every human being regardless of colour, creed or class, in His Image, who lifts us when we fall.
+He forgives us when we fail and asks us to place love at the centre of our moral world: love of neighbour, love of stranger, love of our one and only Creator, - Y-HV-H -Elohim!

 Without faith in Elohim, blessed be He, the Universe will become a meaningless mess, and let us be honest, the world at large is already without faith, and what condition do you see that it is in right now?
-Indeed it is in a hideous mess!
+Indeed the world and most of its governments is in a hideous mess!

-Without faith, my friends, life ceases to have an objective purpose, for human life is no longer sacred, nor are our promises, duties and responsibilities worthwhile.
+Without faith life ceases to have an objective purpose, for human life is no longer sacred, nor are our promises, duties and responsibilities worthwhile.
 Those who lose their faith tend to become individualistic and relativist and become very self-seeking and self-sustaining.
-At first it will seem like a great liberation, but ultimately it leads to a breakdown of trust, and without trust, societies suffer randomness: a loss of energy and order, leading to decline and even a total decay.
+At first it will seem like a great liberation, but ultimately it leads to a breakdown of trust, and without trust, societies suffer randomness: a loss of energy and order, leading to decline and even it will lean in eventual a total decay.

 Just look back to the Grecian’s, whose

-greatness in the fifth and fourth centuries of the pre-Christian era was
+greatness in the fifth and fourth centuries of that pre-Christian era was

 unsurpassed, in the 3rd century BC a society they became a sorry band of lost